OctopusDeploy/docs/docs/deployment-process/performance.md

 Consider whether one large package is better in your scenario, or perhaps you could split your application into multiple smaller packages, one for each deployable component.

-### Consider how you transfer your packages {#package-transfer}
+### Consider How You Transfer Your Packages {#package-transfer}

 Octopus provides two primary methods for transferring your packages to your deployment targets:

-- Push from the Octopus Server to your targets
+- Push from the Octopus Server to your targets.
-- Pull from an external feed to your targets
+- Pull from an external feed to your targets.

 Each option provides different performance benefits, depending on your specific scenario: